Early morning on the 3rd floor!

 Welcome to Mr. Grady Smith's webpage!

 Please click on any of the pages in the banner above to find out important information about my Koinonia or my 7th and 8th Grade classes.
-The NCAIS page contains a presentation I gave to other teachers about current events.
-The Dig It page is about last year's WOW Week and will be updated later this year.
+The Dig It and Draw It page is about last year's WOW Week (Day!) and will be updated later this year.
 The 7th Grade Trip page describes last year's 7th grade to Virginia.
+The More page contains an NCAIS page which links to a presentation I gave to other teachers about current events.

-This begins my eighth year teaching at Trinity and I have been teaching eighteen years overall, primarily in Charlotte area.
-My wife and I have lived near Freedom Park for over twenty years and have two children, Clay and William.
-My son will be in 7th grade this year at Trinity and my daughter will be in 12th grade at Myers Park.
+This begins my ninth year teaching at Trinity and I have been teaching nineteen years overall, primarily in Charlotte area.
+My wife and I live in the Elizabeth neighborhood and have two children, Clay and William.
+My son will be in 8th grade this year at Trinity and my daughter will be in freshman in college in Baltimore.

 Please give me a call or send me an email if you have any comments, questions or ideas.
-My home number is 704-525-2483 and my mobile number is 704-651-6353.
+My mobile number is 704-651-6353 and is the best way to reach me.
 Please email me at firstname.lastname@example.org.

 Every Monday the entire school gathers in the courtyard for Greet The Week.
 We sing, have announcements and conduct a short chapel service.
 It is a great way to start the week.
 This is not the best picture, but it does convey how the crowd looks and how group participation is an important part of GTW.
 Although it looks like we are facing east into the rising sun, we are actually facing north west.
 Some parents also attend GTW and they are out-of-sight behind the tree in the top right.